Cantonese cuisine

 • Flavor Profile: Minimalist seasoning intended to highlight the natural essence of seasonal ingredients.

-• Key Traditions: Central to the culture are Dim Sum (small, bite-sized portions) and Siu Mei (specialty roasted meats).
+• Key Traditions: Central to the culture are Dim Sum (small, bite-sized portions) and Siu Mei (specialty roasted meats), including char-siu (Chinese BBQ pork).

 • Techniques: High-heat stir-frying, steaming, and braising.